" Easier to sew than you could

 Jody - a friend of Ashleys Grandmother who made, and donated Sleepy Bear to Ashley.

-Jody subsequently passed the letters onto me in hopes that we would allow her to produce more bears for charity (see Above).
+Jody subsequently passed the letters onto me in hopes that we would allow her to produce more bears for charity (see below).

 When I made available my first 3 ft bear , I never EVER anticapated that there would be a market for a second large bear.
 But people kept asking for another then a third etc.

-I've learned that because the bears are so large, they can become a substitute for "humans".
-They are used with children who have been abused.
-Athough such is not the case with Ashley.
+I've learned that because the bears are so large, they can become substitute "humans".
+They are used with children who have been traumatized.
+The children in turn confide in them.

-The bear helped her as well, to work out the trauma associated with her illness.
+In this case, "Peter Pan" helped Ashlley work out the trauma associated with her illness.

 I just wanted to say thanks for your wonderful patterns.
 I just received several for Christmas (a little early) and I plan on making some VERY big smiles in the future.